aeonSolutions/PCB-Prototyping-Catalogue/README.md

 <sup>**September update** </sup> <br>

 **Open Home Automation**
-- The newest Smart Garage
+- The newest Smart Garage - This device allows the operation of the entrance door or garage from a smartphone

 <br />